-If you're looking to create a podcast (and submit it to Apple Podcasts) in 2022, you'll need to choose the right topic, get the right equipment, get podcast hosting, and submit it to Apple's podcast directory the right way.
-Here's a quick guide with all the tactics I've been using for the last 10 years.
+If you want to create a podcast in 2024, you need to choose the right topic, get the right equipment, get podcast hosting, and submit it to Apple Podcasts and Spotify the right way.
+Here's a quick guide with all the tactics I've been using for the last 12 years.

 Update: I've just written a more updated "How to start a podcast" guide here.